Short Selling With Leverage: All You Need to Know

 If the market falls after you open a short position, you earn a profit, and if the market rises, you lose.

-Once you click the Short button on your crypto leverage trading platform or forex broker you are borrowing contracts from the broker and selling them to a counterparty (another trader or a market maker).
+Once you click the Short button on your forex broker you are borrowing contracts from the broker and selling them to a counterparty (another trader or a market maker).

 Tip: You can use our short selling calculator to calculate your profit, loss, and position size when shorting with leverage.